Johannes Kaltenboeck

 Johannes Kaltenboeck (Bozen, 29 June 1853 - c.
-1919) was an Austrian writer known by his adventure stories.
+1919) was a writer from Austria-Hungary known for his adventure stories.
 He had three pen names: Max Felde, Fritz Holten and Andries van Straaden.

-His life is not very known.
-He started publishing several novels regularly from 1897 to 1917 in Der Gute Kamerad collections and he was the director of this publication after Wilhelm Speemann.
-He also wrote patriotic tales during World War I, and his novel about aeroplanes Das Aeromobil was very successful.
+His life is not well-documented.
+He started publishing several novels regularly from 1897 to 1917 in the Der Gute Kamerad collections, and he served as the director of this publication after Wilhelm Speemann.
+He also wrote patriotic tales during World War I, and his novel about aeroplanes Das Aeromobil, was very successful.